Asera286/Whirlpool_Android/README.md

 # Whirlpool_Android

-Note on running the application on Xcode:
+Note on running the application on Android Studio:

 1. Clone the repository